This is most recent syllabus. Your final syllabus will be given during your first day of class

 In this course, we will explore the history of food in Italy as a gateway to understanding present Italian culture.
 By examining the factors that have shaped Italian food, cuisine, and taste, the variations in eating habits of different socio-economic classes, and the essential role played by food in constructing Italian identities, we will shed light on fundamental patterns in Italian history and society.

 This exploration will lead us to consider processes of social and cultural exchange, political and religious influence, and economic and scientific development.
-Through a mix of discussions, readings, workshops, lectures, and field trips we will investigate Italian food and culture from Antiquity to the present.
-After the completion of this course, students will have acquired a critical understanding of food history, an interdisciplinary approach to the study of Italian culture and society, and a framework for analyzing Italian history.
+Through a mix of discussions, readings, source analyses, workshops, projects, and a field trip we will investigate Italian food and culture from Antiquity to the present.
+After the completion of this course, students will have acquired a specific set of historical skills as a result of having developed a critical understanding of food history, an interdisciplinary approach to the study of Italian culture and society, and a framework for analyzing Italian history.

 By the end of the course, students will be able to: